Kerala mural painting

-Kerala mural paintings are the frescos depicting Hindu mythology in Kerala.
-Ancient temples and palaces in Kerala, India, display an abounding tradition of mural paintings mostly dating back between the 9th to 12th centuries CE when this form of art enjoyed royal patronage.
+Kerala mural paintings are frescoes that depict Hindu mythology in Kerala.
+Ancient temples and palaces in Kerala, India, display an extensive tradition of mural painting, most of which dates from the 9th to the 12th centuries CE, when this art form enjoyed royal patronage.

-The scriptural basis of these paintings can be found in the Sanskrit texts, Chithrasoothram - (Chitrasutra is a part of the Vishnu Dharmottara Purana, a book written in Sanskrit about 1500 years ago.
-It contains 287 short verses in nine chapters and a few prose in the second chapter.
+The scriptural basis of these paintings can be found in the Sanskrit texts, Chithrasoothram (Chitrasutra is a part of the Vishnu Dharmottara Purana, a book written in Sanskrit about 1,500 years ago.
+It contains 287 short verses in nine chapters and some prose passages in the second chapter.
 There is no other book on painting as detailed as the Chitrasutra.
-This book answers hundreds of questions about what a painting is, why, its purpose, role, relationship with the painter, connoisseurs, and other arts.
-Chitrasutra will be useful to understand the true Indian painting.)Tantrasamuchaya, the fifteenth century text authored by Narayanan, Abhilashitartha Chintamani of the twelfth century and Silparatna by Sreekumaran of the sixteenth century.
-Iconography of the mythological character in murals are based on the Dhyanaslokas.
+This book answers hundreds of questions about what a painting is, its purpose and role, and its relationship with the painter, connoisseurs and other arts.
+Chitrasutra is useful for understanding traditional Indian painting), Tantrasamuchaya, the fifteenth-century text authored by Narayanan, Abhilashitartha Chintamani of the twelfth century and Silparatna by Sreekumaran of the sixteenth century.
+The iconography of the mythological characters in the murals is based on the Dhyanaslokas.